 Implementation Guide

-• Plain text fields: The title, summary, whyItMatters, and tags are just normal strings.
-You can display them directly in your app.
+• Plain Text: Fields like title, summary, whyItMatters, and tags are just regular strings so you can use them directly in your components.

-• HTML field: The article body is pre formatted with HTML.
-You need to inject it directly into the DOM instead of rendering it as plain text.
+• HTML Content: The article field comes back as pre-formatted HTML.
+You need to inject it into the DOM instead of printing it out as raw text.

 async function getLatestNews() {